 Dental implants have revolutionized the way we replace missing teeth.
 Be it one tooth or all of them, losing your teeth today no longer means you have to deal with unnatural or clumsy prosthetic teeth.
 Most people have heard of dental implants, but unless you know someone who’s had the procedure, you may not know the truth about this versatile way to restore missing teeth.
 Do you want to learn more?
-Colleyville and Bedford dental implants specialist Dr. Christopher Tye exposes six of the most common myths about implants.
+Colleyville and Bedford dental implants specialist Dr. Chris Tye exposes six of the most common myths about implants.

 Texas Oral Surgery Specialists provides All-on-4 implant dentures, partial dentures, implant bridges, and single tooth implants.
 As a dual-degreed surgeon and dentist, Colleyville oral surgeon Dr. Tye brings a high level of mastery to implant placement surgery.
 Call our office at 817-552-3223 to learn more about Colleyville and Bedford dental implants.

 Myth 1: Dental Implants are Painful